 When you disable an appliance that is serving traffic, the appliance will begin to drain and the serving state will change to “Draining”.
 During the draining process, the appliance will continue to serve its current clients, but the control plane services will not send any new traffic to the appliance.
 Over a period of approximately 2 hours, traffic will continue to decrease and will eventually fully drain, at which point the serving state will change to “Drained”.

-Disabled appliances will automatically re-enable themselves after a fixed period of time, which is indicated on the appliance widget.
+Disabled appliances will automatically re-enable themselves after their maintenance window ends.
+The time remaining is indicated on the appliance widget.
 However, as mentioned earlier, only when an appliance is able to serve traffic will it begin to do so.
 Therefore, you might see an appliance in the “Enabled” state that is not yet serving traffic.

 If you want to more permanently prevent an appliance from serving traffic, you can do so via BGP announcements to the appliance.

 Back to top